Kremlin: U.S. plan to sell armed drones to Ukraine does not affect military operation | Law-Order

 - Russian Federation

-The Kremlin said on Thursday that U.S. plans to sell Ukraine four MQ-1C Gray Eagle drones that can be armed with Hellfire missiles for battlefield use against Russia would not change the parameters of what Moscow calls its military operation.
+The Kremlin said on Thursday that the U.S. plans to sell Ukraine four MQ-1C Gray Eagle drones that can be armed with Hellfire missiles for battlefield use would not change the parameters of what Russia calls its special military operation.

+Reuters reported on the Biden administration's plans to sell the drones on Wednesday.
+The transaction could still be blocked by Congress or derailed by a last-minute policy reversal.
 "Pumping (Western) weapons into Ukraine does not change all the parameters of the special operation," Kremlin spokesman Dmitry Peskov told reporters on a conference call.
-"Its goals will be achieved, but this will bring more suffering to Ukraine..."
+"Its goals will be achieved, but this will bring more suffering to Ukraine ..."

+Of the possibility that Russian territory could be targeted by Ukraine with the new weapons, Peskov said: "I still do not want to talk about absolutely undesirable and very unpleasant scenarios in which these weapons could hypothetically be used against targets on our territory.
+"This would significantly shift the situation towards an unfavorable direction," he added.

+Russia has tried to intercept and destroy Western weapons supplies to Ukraine since it sent troops into its neighbour on Feb.
+24. Moscow says Western arms deliveries for Kyiv and sanctions against the Russian economy amount to a "proxy war" by the United States and its allies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)